 The meaning of 'Egonesham' is an enclosure or river meadow of a man called Aegen (AD Mills, 'A Dictionary of English Place Names', Oxford University Press 1998).
 The modern spelling 'Eynsham' was first used in 1390 and has been in regular use since the latter part of the 19th century.

-The original lettering shown here was done for the calligraphy stall at St. Benedict's Fair on 23 July 2005, by Isabelle Spencer of Witney, who is a founder member of the Oxford Scribes.
-She has kindly donated this lettering to Eynsham.
+The original lettering shown here was done for the calligraphy stall at St Benedict's Fair on 23 July 2005, by Isabelle Spencer of Witney, a founder member of the Oxford Scribes.
 The original hangs in the Village Hall by courtesy of the Parish Council, as a memento of the Abbey Millennium.

 A cream cotton tea towel with lettering in navy blue and terracotta red is being sold in aid of the renovation of St Leonard's Church Hall, which will benefit the whole community.

-The same design has been adapted for notelets and notebooks, cookbooks and candles, china and bags, etc. They are on sale in several outlets around the village and at the rear of St Leonard’s Church.
+The same design has been adapted for notelets and notebooks, cookbooks and candles, china and bags, etc. They are on sale at outlets around the village and at the rear of St Leonard's Church.

 Prices, availability and further developments from Eynsham Enterprises.